MuhammadMukhlis220/Porfotolio_Project/README.md

 ## 2. Telkomsel Orbit - Data Analyst
 ### June 2023 - December 2023
 <p align="justify">
 Telkomsel is the first place I worked professionally, which is why I mostly helped my users in working on Telkomsel Orbit projects.
 As a data analyst, I primarily focused on compiling reporting dashboards on a weekly and monthly basis.
 Here, I utilized <strong>Microsoft Excel (especially the pivot feature)</strong>, <strong>Microsoft Power Point</strong>, <strong>Tableau</strong>, <strong>Jupyter Notebook</strong>, and <strong>SQL</strong>.
-In addition to assisting my users, I took on the responsibility as the only person providing data needs from colleagues in the Telkomsel Orbit division using HiveQL.
+In addition to assisting my users, I took on the responsibility as the only person providing data needs from colleagues in the Telkomsel Orbit division using HiveQL (This company using Hadoop environment).
 The data needs from my colleagues varied, ranging from raw data to analytical results that informed decisions, especially in running campaigns related to the Telkomsel Orbit product.
 </p>

 Here are some dashboards that I was responsible for: